nosainwe/Biomedical-projects/README.md

 # Biomedical-projects
-Machine learning pipelines for biomedical Imaging/spectroscopy - NIR, Raman, terahertz, and beyond.
-Tissue characterisation, disease detection, physiological signal classification, and spectral analysis across the electromagnetic spectrum
+Machine learning pipelines for biomedical imaging/spectroscopy - NIR, Raman, terahertz, and beyond.
+Tissue characterisation, disease detection, physiological signal classification, and spectral analysis across the electromagnetic spectrum.

 Each project is self-contained with its own setup and run instructions.

 ---